lenarother/django-critical-css/docs/usage.rst

 -------------------

 * By setting ``CRITICAL_CSS_ACTIVE`` to `False` you can deactivate css calculation for your dev environment.
-By default critical css calculation is always active.
+By default critical css calculation is set to active.
-* ``PENTHOUSE_CONFIG`` is a dict with additional configuration options that will be sent to the penthouse service along with the page url and css path.
-See available options `here <https://github.com/moccu/penthouse-service#options>`_.
-By default the dict is empty.

 Usage with django-cms